 Where to stay near Caddy Lake

-On a side note, I’d like to recommend a stay at The Firefly B&B, just a few kilometers away from Rennie, and about 30 minutes from Caddy Lake.
-Your hosts, Doug and Patti, are some of the friendliest people you’re ever likely to meet.
-John and I were invited to join them for dinner on the deck – homemade thin crust pizza and a peach cobbler dessert.
+Unfortunately it was closed, but the experience had been memorable with John and I invited to join them for dinner on the deck – homemade thin crust pizza and a peach cobbler dessert.
 Their excuse was that they had a new outdoor pizza oven to try.
 The next morning we were also treated to fresh bagels from the pizza oven.
 I didn’t want to leave.

 The Caddy Lake area of Whiteshell Provincial Park is well worth a visit.
 I loved the landscape and would happily return for a longer trip.
 I can also recommend the cross-country skiing in the park.